me-Dimple72/VisionLingo/README.md

 ## Overview

-VisionLingo turns any camera — into a live language tutor.
+VisionLingo turns any camera into a live language tutor.
 Point it at an everyday object and the app detects it, names it, translates it into different languages, and speaks it aloud — all in real time.

-Under the hood, it runs two pre-trained deep learning models client-side via **TensorFlow.js**.
-This two-stage design gives VisionLingo a substantially broader working vocabulary, for precise, on-demand identification while keeping the live camera feed fast and responsive.
+Under the hood, VisionLingo runs two pre-trained deep learning models client-side via **TensorFlow.js**.
+This two-stage design provides a broader working vocabulary for precise, on-demand object identification while keeping the live camera feed fast and responsive.

 ## Key Features